kr4k0n/Pogo_GPS/README.md

 < Click to watch PoC video >

-Use with mock location from Polygon.
+Use with mock from Poly.
 Getting to know your current location wirelessly via a PC is now a breeze especially when you have the "Platinum Tier" and "Planet Earth" as a Geofence turned on.

 ───────────